Civil War at Milan: Boban the first victim in Gazidis' Rangnick revolution | Goal.com

 The Curva Sud ultras, though, are disgusted that all of this is playing out in public, releasing a statement on Wednesday saying all of the sniping – even former director Massimiliano Mirabelli has got involved by attacking Maldini – has underlined the importance of "washing your dirty linen in private", arguing that the whole affair has only further disillusioned fans that were "already on the edge".

-The ultras also pointed out that while Boban and Maldini have made mistakes, staring over and effectively having a "year zero" every summer is not doing their beloved club any good.
+The ultras also pointed out that while Boban and Maldini have made mistakes, starting over and effectively having a "year zero" every summer is not doing their beloved club any good.

 The bottom line, though, is that Gazidis has always had the full support of Elliott and had been pondering such a radical shake-up since last summer.

-Indeed, he believes that the cash-strapped club would be best served by focusing exclusively on young players, which is why he considered hiring Lille sporting director Luis Ocampos before Boban's arrival.
+Indeed, he believes that the cash-strapped club would be best served by focusing exclusively on young players, which is why he considered hiring Lille sporting director Luis Campos before Boban's arrival.

 Now, he has decided to not just gamble on Rangnick, but go all-in, with the latest reports suggesting that the German will be given an unprecedented level of control over the sporting side of the club, essentially serving as coach, technical director and chief scout.